jorgeloopzz/jorgeloopzz/README.md

 	<img src="https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif" width="300" align="right">
 </picture>

-My name is Jorge, I'm an incoming graduate student at Universidad de Las Palmas de Gran Canaria.
+My name is Jorge, I'm an undergraduate student at Universidad de Las Palmas de Gran Canaria.
 I spend my time reading, listening to music and learning as much as I can about technology and science.
 I have many ambitious goals for the future, without forgetting of the short term steps that lead me to achieve those objectives.
 Keep reading if you want to know me a bit more.

 &nbsp;